CCD: Continual Consistency Diffusion for Lifelong Generative Modeling: Experiments

 \subsection{Datasets and Benchmark Characteristics}

-We conduct comprehensive experiments on four representative vision benchmarks spanning diverse domains. \textbf{MNIST} \cite{lecun1998gradient} consists of 60,000 training and 10,000 test images spanning 10 handwritten digit classes.
-In our setting, the dataset is partitioned into 5 disjoint tasks, each comprising a subset of the digit classes. \textbf{CIFAR-100} \cite{krizhevsky2009learning} comprises 100 object categories, each containing 600 images.
-The dataset poses significant challenges for CDG due to its low image resolution and minimal knowledge overlap across tasks.
+We conduct comprehensive experiments on five representative vision benchmarks spanning diverse domains. \textbf{MNIST} \cite{lecun1998gradient} consists of 60,000 training and 10,000 test images spanning 10 handwritten digit classes.
+In our setting, the dataset is partitioned into 5 disjoint tasks, each comprising a subset of the digit classes. \textbf{OxfordPets} \cite{parkhi2012cats} comprises 7,349 RGB images across 37 classes.
+To accommodate the CDG pipeline, we split it into five tasks, excluding two classes to maintain an equal number of categories per task. \textbf{CIFAR-100} \cite{krizhevsky2009learning} comprises 100 object categories, each containing 600 images.
+The dataset poses significant challenges for our CCD optimization framework due to its low image resolution and minimal knowledge overlap across tasks.
 It is partitioned into 10 tasks, each with 10 classes. \textbf{Flowers102} \cite{nilsback2008automated} consists of 8,189 images from 102 flower species with significant intra-class variance.
 It is divided into 10 tasks for fine-grained generation evaluation. \textbf{CUB-200-2011} \cite{wah2011caltech} offers 11,788 bird images from 200 species with subtle morphological variations, split into 10 tasks.
-To ensure fairness and maintain consistent GPU memory consumption, all images are uniformly resized to \( 32 \times 32 \).
+To ensure fairness and consistent GPU memory consumption, all images are uniformly resized to \( 32 \times 32 \).